LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/others/LocalDeepSeekWithRAG/LocalDeepSeekWithRAG.md

 Give a short summary about the design of PLC and Remote Control Circuit Breaker Design in Power_Grid_OT_Simulation_System project.
 ```

-For DeepSeek-R1 without RAG it list a very general answer as shown below and don't have relationship with the Power_Grid_OT_Simulation_System:
+**DeepSeek-R1 (Without RAG) Answer** - For DeepSeek-R1 without RAG, it listed a very general answer as shown below and the response doesn't have relationship with the project Power_Grid_OT_Simulation_System :

 ![](img/s_18.png)

-If we run the same question to the LLM with RAG,  the result is shown below, the answer introduce the power grid system and cover the HMI breaker control information.
+**DeepSeek-R1 (With RAG Enabled)** - The AI provides an accurate response based on the uploaded documents, covering HMI breaker control and system details:

 ![](img/s_19.png)

-**4.3 Load the Cluster User Action Emulator Project data**
+**4.4 Load the Cluster User Action Emulator Project Data**

-This time we remove the power grid doc and load the Cluster User Action Emulator Project introduction document CUE_Introduction.pdf and the python code API document Action_API_Doc.pdf as shown below:
+This time we remove the power grid doc and load the Cluster User Action Emulator Project introduction document `CUE_Introduction.pdf` and the python code API document `Action_API_Doc.pdf` as shown below:

 ![](img/s_20.png)

-**4.4 Test the DeepSeek-R1 ChatBot with CUE data **
+**4.5 Test the DeepSeek-R1 ChatBot with CUE data**

-Now we can try to ask DeepSeek-R1 a question related to create a python script with the lib in cue
+Now we can try to ask DeepSeek-R1 a question related to create a python script with the lib function in cluster user action simulation system.

 Question: